FEUP-LDTS-2024/project-t09g03/docs/README.md

 ### Implementation Technicalities

-In our implementation we have a abstract class [State](/src/main/java/com/chickengame/state/State.java) that contains a location T and based on the tipe of the template this State gets implemented by other classes.
+In our implementation, we have an abstract class [State\<T>](/src/main/java/com/chickengame/state/State.java) that contains a location T. Based on the type of the template, this state is implemented by other classes.

 ## Abstract Factory Pattern

-As previously mentioned in our game we have different states with different properties, to manage that problem we implemented the Abstract Factory Pattern.
-The Abstract Factory is the State\<T\> class, that class has the basic logic, but then is extended so that we can create controllers and viewer based on the model given.
+As mentioned earlier, our game has different states with different properties.
+To manage this, we implemented the Abstract Factory Pattern.
+The Abstract Factory is the State\<T> class, which contains the basic logic, but is then extended to create controllers and viewers based on the given model.

 ## ImageLoader
-In our game we highly depends on images, and to properly and efficiently load those images in to memory so that they can be printed by Lanterna, to solve that problem we created a class to load images into memory.
-It does that by reading an image in a specific path and load it into BufferedImage, from that on, it creates an `BasicTextImage`(class provided by Lanterna library) with the same size and goes pixel by pixel to copying the color from the BufferedImage to the `BasicTextImage`.
+Since our game heavily depends on images, we needed a way to efficiently load these images into memory so they could be displayed by Lanterna.
+To solve this, we created a class that reads images from a specific path and loads them into BufferedImage.
+Then, it creates a BasicTextImage (class provided by the Lanterna library) with the same size and copies the pixel colors from the BufferedImage to the BasicTextImage.
 [BasicTextImage](http://mabe02.github.io/lanterna/apidocs/3.0/com/googlecode/lanterna/graphics/BasicTextImage.html)

 ### Development Progression

-In our game development we first thought drawing pixel by pixel, and with the resolution that we have (750x375) it would be impossible to have any functional game with that strategy, the FPS where around 3, after that we tried to draw BasicTextImage and it worked well getting up to 50 fps in game play.
+In our game development we first thought drawing pixel by pixel, and with the resolution that we have (750x375) it would be impossible to have any functional game with that strategy, the FPS where around 3.
+Afterward, we tried to draw BasicTextImage, and it worked well getting up to 50 fps in game play.
 ## Factory Pattern
-While we were creating our game, we needed a way to draw each element on the screen, our first approach was to create an element viewer to each element that extends `Viewer<T>` that way we were able to draw elements like platforms and buttons, but soon the number of elements raised and so the necessity to solve our problem differently, it was then when we thought about the `Factory Pattern`.
-The Factory Pattern allowed us to create all the viewers that we wanted without having a class for each one.
+While creating the game, we needed a way to draw each element on the screen.
+Our first approach was to create a viewer for each element that extends `Viewer<T>`.
+This allowed us to draw elements like platforms and buttons.
+However, as the number of elements grew, the need for a more scalable solution became apparent.
+That's when we decided to implement the `Factory Pattern`.
+The Factory Pattern allowed us to create all the viewers we wanted without having to create a separate class for each one.

 ### Implementation Technicalities

-In our game we have an abstract class `ViewerFactory<T>` wich is the abstract creator of `ObjectViewer<T>` and interface that is implemented by our concrete viewer(ButtonViewer, ChickenViewer, InvertedElementViewer ,ElementViewer), and our Factory has two concrete extencions, the ButtonViewerFactory and the ElementViewerFactory.
+In our game, we have an abstract class `ViewerFactory<T>`, which is the abstract creator of ObjectViewer<T>, and an interface that is implemented by our concrete viewers (ButtonViewer, ChickenViewer, InvertedElementViewer, ElementViewer).
+Our factory has two concrete extensions: the ButtonViewerFactory and the ElementViewerFactory.

 <p align="center">
   <img src="png/uml/FactoryPattern.png">